Optimal information gain at the onset of habituation to repeated stimuli: Methods

+where $f_0(x)$ is an analytical function of its argument (see Supplementary Information).
+Eq.~\eqref{meanfieldUS} clearly states that only the fraction of active storage units is relevant to determining the habituation dynamics.

-\textbf{Mutual information.} Once we have $p_U(u, t)$ and $p_S(s, t)$ for a given $p_H(h,t)$, we can compute the mutual information
+\textbf{Mutual information.} Once we have $p_U(u, t)$ (obtained marginalizing $p_{U,S}$ over $s$) for a given $p_H(h,t)$, we can compute the mutual information

-where $\mathcal{S}$ is the Shannon entropy.
-For the sake of simplicity, we consider that the external field follows an exponential distribution $p_H(h,t) = \lambda(t) e^{-\lambda(t) h}$.
+where $\mathcal{H}$ is the Shannon entropy.
+For the sake of simplicity, we consider that the external signal follows an exponential distribution $p_H(h,t) = \lambda(t) e^{-\lambda(t) h}$.
 Notice that, in order to determine such quantity, we need the conditional probability $p_{U|H}(u, t)$.
-We highlight that the timescale separation implies that $I_{S,H} = 0$, since
+In the Supplementary Information, we show how all the necessary joint and conditional probability distributions can be computed from the dynamical evolution derived above.